RyanBernX/PFOpt/README.md

 problems using polynomial-filtered subspace extraction.
 ## Problems and Solvers
 PFOpt can be plugged into any optimization solver in which eigenvalue decompositions are required.
-We provide three example solvers PFPG (polynomial-filtered proximal gradient), PFGAUGE (polynomial-filtered GAUGE), and PFAM (polynomial-filtered ADMM) in the package.
+We provide two example solvers PFPG (polynomial-filtered proximal gradient), and PFGAUGE (polynomial-filtered GAUGE) in the package.

 ### PFPG
 PFPG is used for solving